-- 1) The Master's degree program in Sustainable Energy Technology is a 3TU MSc program.
-The program is offered at TU/e (Eindhoven University of Technology), TUD (Delft University of Technology) and UT (University of Twente).
-The programs have similar learning objectives.
+- 1) The Master's degree programme in Sustainable Energy Technology is a 4TU MSc program.
+The programme is offered at TU/e (Eindhoven University of Technology), TUD (Delft University of Technology) and UT (University of Twente).
+The programmes have similar learning objectives.
 The courses and specializations at each university are different.
-Each program has a different Croho number (program registration according to the WHW). - 2) After a student is formally enrolled in the Master's program in Sustainable Energy Technology at one of the 3 universities he will also obtain a secondary enrollment (neveninschrijving) at the 2 other universities. - 3) Students are allowed to choose elective subjects from the lists of elective/specialization and core courses from each of the 3 programs, after consultation with the mentor/supervisor from the home university and after approval by the Examination Committee of the home university.
+Each program has a different CROHO number (programme registration according to the WHW). - 2) After a student is formally enrolled in the Master's program in Sustainable Energy Technology at one of the 3 universities he will also obtain a secondary enrollment (neveninschrijving) at the 2 other universities. - 3) Students are allowed to choose elective subjects from the lists of elective/specialization and core courses from each of the 3 programmes, after consultation with the mentor/supervisor from the home university and after approval by the Examination Board of the home university.